Laragervaise/Reflex-Game/README.md

 # Reflex-Game
-Game reflex coded in assembler.
+Game reflex coded in assembly.
 It works on the STK-300 card